Best Tropical Theme Party Ideas for Adults

 Tropical Themed Desserts

 It doesn’t take too much effort to make some sweet treats with an island feel.
+Incorporate the flavors of coconut, banana, pineapple, or other fresh fruit.

-More Tips & Ideas for a Tropical Party
+More Tips & Ideas

-- Simple party favors are easy to make.
+Simple party favors are easy to make.
 You can make them ahead or put out the supplies and lets guests make their own.
-Fill small paper sacks with tropical trail mix.
+Fill small paper sacks with tropical blend trail mix.
 Secure them with decorative tape.

 - Bob Marley – Legend album